-The island, which has its own Metro Station, is home to interesting sculptures and some major tourist attractions including the Biosphere, La Ronde Amusement Park and the Fort and Stewart Museum.
+The island, which has its own Metro Station, is home to interesting sculptures and some major tourist attractions including the Biosphere and La Ronde Amusement Park.
 There is also a large aquatic centre on the Island boasting 3 outdoor swimming pools.
 With so much to offer, Saint Helen's Island is the number one recreational area for Montrealers.
 It also hosts numerous events such as outdoor shows, concerts and fireworks.
 Every year in the month of June the Canadian Formula 1 Grand Prix is held on the adjacent Ile Notre-Dame.

 On the southern end of Ile Notre-Dame a little lake and beach area are enjoyed by swimmers during the summer months.
 There are also volleyball courts, trampolines and canoe, kayak or pedal boat rentals.There is an admission charge for accessing this area.
 You can get more information at the link below.

 No season is left without some type of fun activities going on.
 During the winter you will want to check out the Snow Village or partake of some of the many winter activities happening during the Fête des neiges de Montréal.
 There is also a large Casino in the Park which is open year round.